McMurdo Dry Valleys

 History of exploration

 Humans reached Lake Bonney during the British Antarctic Expedition of 1901-1904 (Discovery Expedition).
-Next expedition named it after geology professor at the University College London, Thomas George Bonney.
+The next expedition named the lake after geology professor at the University College London, Thomas George Bonney.

 US National Science Foundation started the long-term research of the lakes in McMurdo Valleys in 1993.
 This research – Long-Term Ecosystem Research Programme – has brought rich material about these exotic ecosystems.